ids-willemsen/ezpore/README.md

 ⚠️ **Disclaimer:** The 18S nematode database is provided as-is, without warranties.
 Use of ezpore constitutes agreement with the [Terms of Use](TERMS_OF_USE.md).

+**We currently recommend using Vsearch over emu.
+For more information please check this thread: https://github.com/treangenlab/emu/issues/74**

 ## About

 `ezpore` is a single-command pipeline to process bacterial (full 16S), fungal (full ITS) or Nematodal (full 18S) reads obtained by Nanopore sequencing.